Social Media: | Twitter,

 The book on the EDEN and EDENext project can be found here.

-PhD Projects Offered for 2017 Intake:
+PhD Project Offered for 2021 Intake:

-- 2008-present Theoretical Ecologist at the Centre for Ecology & Hydrology, Wallingford.
+- 2008-present Theoretical Ecologist at the UK Centre for Ecology & Hydrology, Wallingford.
 Research areas include modelling host-pathogen ecology and evolution at multiple scales, plant dispersal ecology, gall wasp population dynamics and mosquito control.

 - 2005-2008 Postdoctoral research assistant at the Institute of Integrative and Comparative Biology, University of Leeds.